 The new recruit now does one of two things, depending on the terms of his or her enlistment:

-- Direct Ship – The recruit reports to Basic Training between two days and two months after completing MEPS testing requirements.
+- Direct Ship – The recruit reports to Basic Training shortly after completing MEPS testing requirements.
 (It varies based on job assignment and branch.)
 A recruiter will provide instructions on transportation to Basic Training at this time.

 - Delayed Entry Program (DEP) – The recruit commits to Basic Training at a time in the future, generally within one year.
 This is especially popular with recruits who enlist before completing high school.
 Recruits enrolled in DEP may return to their homes until the time comes to report for duty.

 Remember, a recruiter can answer any additional questions a recruit has about the enlistment process.